General Advertising Terms and Conditions

 11. The Purchaser’s Indemnity

-11.1 The Purchaser undertakes to keep the Publisher fully indemnified from and against all actions, proceedings, costs, claims, damages and demands howsoever arising in respect of any breach, alleged breach or non-performance by the Purchaser of any or all of the undertakings warranties or obligations in these terms and conditions or implied by law.
+11.1 The Purchaser undertakes to keep the Publisher fully indemnified from and against all actions, proceedings, costs, claims, damages and demands howsoever arising in respect of any breach, alleged breach or non-performance by the Purchaser of any or all of the undertakings, representations, warranties or obligations in these terms and conditions or implied by law.

 12. Assignment of Debts